Bank analysts, investors antsy for spending outlook as inflation risks grow

 "The difficulties faced by these borrowers in managing their (private) student loans and other debts suggest that (federal student loan) borrowers will face rising delinquencies once forbearance ends and payments resume," New York Fed researchers wrote in a blog post.

-(Reporting by Elizabeth Dilts Marshall; Editing by Matt Scuffham and Bernard Orr)
+(Reporting by Elizabeth Dilts Marshall Editing by Matt Scuffham, Bernard Orr and Mark Potter)

 ((elizabeth.dilts@thomsonreuters.com; W: (332) 219-1127 C: (219) 730-7611; Reuters Messaging: elizabeth.dilts.thomsonreuters.com@reuters.net))